Santiago Scala: National team career

 Scala won the 2007 South American Cadet Championship together with the Argentine team, being captain of the team and chosen as the MVP of the tournament.
 In 2008, he was part of the team that participated in the Albert Schweitzer Tournament that took place in Germany where the Argentine U18 team finished in sixth place.

+Scala was part of the Argentine team that won the gold medal in the men's basketball tournament at the 2023 Pan American Games.